NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

-DNS Cookies, as specified in [@!RFC7873], are a lightweight DNS transaction security mechanism that provide limited protection to DNS servers and clients against a variety of ampilifaction denial of service, forgery, or cache poisoning attacks by off-path attackers.
+DNS Cookies, as specified in [@!RFC7873], are a lightweight DNS transaction security mechanism that provide limited protection to DNS servers and clients against a variety of amplification denial of service, forgery, or cache poisoning attacks by off-path attackers.

 This document updates [@!RFC7873] with precise directions for creating Server